In our Diversity Resource Library, you’ll find articles, eBooks, and other resources on topics related to diversity, equity, and inclusion (DEI).

 As long as she can remember, Joanne Conroy has been a risk taker.
 But the biggest roll of the dice of her career may have come in 2008, when she resigned as a hospital president to become chief healthcare officer for the Association of American Medical Colleges (AAMC).

-Profiles in Leadership: Risk means reward for AAMC's Joanne Conroy
+Leadership Profile: Risk Means Reward for AAMC's Joanne Conroy

 The Commonwealth Fund reprints an intriguing article from Congressional Quarterly about how several of the nation's leading healthcare institutions are not planning to participate as accountable care organizations.